Turtlehead Peak

 Interesting terrain near the saddle

 Ascending from the saddle.
-La Madre Mountain on the right.
+El Padre and Madre Mountain.

-Hiking up the backside we pass an impressive cedar.
+Hiking up the backside we passed an impressive cedar

 The summit